william-dawson/NTPoly/Examples/PremadeMatrix/ReadMe.md

 # Pre-made Matrix Example

-In this example, we will show you how to use NTPoly to compute the density matrix for for a hamiltonian and overlap matrix stored in a file.
+In this example, we will show you how to use NTPoly to compute the density matrix for a hamiltonian and overlap matrix stored in a file.
 This example assumes you've already computed a hamiltonian and overlap matrix file, and wrote them to file in a matrix market format file.
 This is the simplest example provided.